AnketKohak/WeatherApp/README.md

 ## Features
 - 🔍 Search for current weather by city name.
-- 🌡️ Displays weather information such as temperature, humidity, and weather conditions.
+- 🌡️ Displays weather information such as temperature.
 - 🎨 Clean and minimal UI using SwiftUI.

 ## Screenshots